Athansya/CProgrammingAModernApproach/Chapters/2_C_Fundamentals/README.md

 int height = 7;
 float profit;
 ```
+> :pencil2: Initializing a variable means assigning a value to it.
+It's a good practice to initialize variables to avoid unpredictable behavior when accessing them.

 It seems that `profit` is missing its value, but we may add it later on.
 If many variables share the same type, you can concatenate their declaration in the following manner:
 ```c